 From a research perspective, our projects provide valuable opportunities to collect rich longitudinal data on the success of hybrid work challenges via learning and employee outcomes for top-tier publications in outlets such as Personnel Psychology, Journal of Applied Psychology, Academy of Management Journal, Human Resource Management, and Journal of Management.

-In the medium term, our research lab will be working to support organisations in achieving their own targets and engaging partners through other projects with sustainable hybrid work solutions.
-Since work arrangements are an important and timely challenge for many organisations, HWL will continue reaching out to other organisations, policy makers, and international agencies to showcase our work.
+In the medium term, our research lab is working to support organisations in achieving their targets and engaging partners through other projects with sustainable hybrid work solutions.
+Since work arrangements are an important and timely challenge for many organisations, HWL remains eager to showcase our work with other organisations, policy makers, and international agencies